-With 8 of the 10 highest mountains on earth located in Nepal, it’s easy to see why this tiny mountain nation draws over a million trekkers to its borders each year.
+With eight of the ten highest mountains on earth located in Nepal, it’s easy to see why this tiny mountain nation draws over one million trekkers to its borders each year.

 With such an abundance of options, which trek is right for you?